clEsperanto/clesperanto/README.md

 * [Segment blobs and things with membranes](https://www.napari-hub.org/plugins/napari-segment-blobs-and-things-with-membranes)
 * [Multi-viewer support](https://www.napari-hub.org/plugins/napari-tabu)
 * [Cropping](https://www.napari-hub.org/plugins/napari-crop)

+Also read more details about the [clesperanto-project and mission](http://clesperanto.net).

 ## Feedback welcome!
 clesperanto is developed in the open because we believe in the open source community.
 See our [community guidelines](https://clij.github.io/clij2-docs/community_guidelines).
 Feel free to drop feedback as [github issue](https://github.com/clEsperanto/pyclesperanto_prototype/issues) or via [image.sc](https://image.sc)